yuv4ik/XFFirebaseAuthExample/README.md

 * Add "Xamarin.Firebase.Auth" NuGet package
 * Import "google-services.json" and set the building action to "GoogleServicesJson"
+   * In other words the `.csproj` should contain the next line: <GoogleServicesJson Include="google-services.json" />
 * Make sure that your package name is identical to the package name inside "google-services.json"
 * Add the next line of code in the MainActivity.cs OnCreate before LoadApplication:
 ```C#